Stocker’s Bottom

 Swanning around

 Meanwhile, in nearby Stocker’s Dam, a pair of black swans (kaylarunya) (Cygnus atratus) have built a nest and hatched cygnets.
-In the spring of 2023, we spotted five fluffy, white younglings in the dam.
-One was riding on mum’s back, one on dad’s, and three were kicking in the water.
+In the spring of 2023, we spotted five fluffy, white youngsters in the dam.
+One was riding on mum’s back, one on dad’s, and the other three were paddling alongside.

 There is also a pair of Australian shelduck (Tadorna tadornoides) in the area.